 Some human sibling rivalries are fierce.
 Other siblings are two peas in a pod who can’t stand to be apart.
 Young dogs can be the same way.
 It sounds cute, but many pet experts say littermate syndrome can lead to destructive behavioral issues.
 Others argue against using the term because of a lack of scientific evidence.

 The idea of littermate syndrome may have you rethinking adopting puppies from the same litter.
 Or, perhaps you already did and are now concerned about littermate syndrome.
 Here’s what to know.

 What is littermate syndrome?

-The term ‘littermate syndrome’ refers to behavioral issues that arise when two or more sibling puppies are raised together.
+Littermate syndrome refers to behavioral issues that sometimes arise when two or more sibling puppies are raised together.
+Why is littermate syndrome bad?
+According to pet experts, it causes aggression in breeds not normally susceptible to destructive behaviors.
 Potential issues include separation anxiety, neophobia(fear of the unfamiliar), and aggression.
-Littermate syndrome affects dogs over 8-10 weeks of age, which is typically when young puppies join their forever homes.
+Littermate syndrome affects dogs over 8-10 weeks of age, the point when young puppies typically join their forever homes.

 3 early signs of littermate syndrome

 Does littermate syndrome always happen?
 No. However, it can, and you may be able to spot signs in new puppies or young dogs.
 Knowing what to look out for can empower you to seek help from veterinarians, professional trainers, or behaviorists more quickly.

 - Separation anxiety.
 You’ll notice this indicator when dogs are apart, even for just a short period.
 Dogs experiencing separation anxiety will whine, cry, howl, and be otherwise anxious in these situations.